Skip to content

 """

-self.templates = TemplatesManager(prompt_dirs, data_dirs)
+self.templates = TemplatesManager(prompt_dirs, self.data_manager)

 self.examples = ExampleDatabase(do_not_match_identical_queries)

-self.tracer = Tracer()
+self.tracer = dp.Tracer(log_level=log_level)

 for path in demonstration_files:

-for demo in demos:
+for demo in loaders.load_demo_file(path):

 self.examples.add_demonstration(demo)